DzmitrySlutskiy/EpamTraining2019/readme.md

 ## Part 1:
 - you will work in repository with Calculator from interview:
-- make separate branch for refactoring (like homework_28.02_clean_code)
+- make separate branch for refactoring (like *homework_28.02_clean_code*)
 - align code with code style guidelines
 - push changes and open pull request in your repository (from your branch to master)
-- create issue with link to your pull request.
+- create issue with link to your pull request and mention your **Mentor**.

 ## Part 2:
 - fork training repository
 - make separate branch for refactoring
 - make some changes and after that make sure that all tests are successful
 - push changes and open pull request in training repository (from your branch to master)
+- add link for pull request to your previous issue

 The best homework request will get to the repository 😎